Everything you want to know about fresh egg pasta

 Sunday Cook-Along: All About Fresh Egg Pasta

-Join me online on Sunday, October 27th, at 8:00 PM CEST |3:00 PM EDT | 12:00 PM PDTS for a special cook-along reserved for all paid subscribers, where we’ll explore the craft of egg pasta.
-This time, we’ll dive into making tagliatelle, pappardelle, and tagliolini, using simple ingredients—flour and eggs—to create something quintessentially Italian.
-Whether you’re new to pasta making or have your pasta machine ready to go, this will be a fun, hands-on opportunity to learn, share, and create together.
+I hosted a special online cook-along on Sunday, October 27th, exclusively for all paid subscribers, where we explored the craft of egg pasta together.
+We dove into making tagliatelle, pappardelle, and tagliolini, using simple ingredients—flour and eggs—to create something quintessentially Italian.
+Whether participants were new to pasta making or had their pasta machine ready to go, it turned out to be a fun, hands-on experience for everyone to learn, share, and create together.

 But this cook-along isn’t just about making pasta.
 It’s about connection.